Sena workers damage 'Adani Airport' signboard in Mumbai | Business

 - India

-They shouted slogans against the signboard when the airport is named after Chhatrapati Shivaji Maharaj.

-Some of the workers later came on to the Western Express Highway located nearby due to which traffic movement on the city's arterial north-south road was disrupted for some time, the official said.
+Some of the workers later gathered on the nearby Western Express Highway, briefly affecting the traffic movement on the city's arterial north-south road, the official said.

 He said some of those involved in the incident were detained and the process of registering a case was underway.